Sanofi - GSK SARS-CoV-2 Vaccine Description

 Sanofi - GSK SARS-CoV-2 Vaccine Indication

-Sanofi - GSK SARS-CoV-2 Vaccine Candidate is indicated to prevent SARS-CoV-2 infection which leads to COVID-19 disease.
+Sanofi - GSK SARS-CoV-2 vaccine candidate is indicated to prevent SARS-CoV-2 coronavirus infection which can lead to COVID-19 disease in humans.

 Sanofi - GSK SARS-CoV-2 Vaccine News

 September 22, 2020 - Sanofi and GSK announced agreements with the Government of Canada for the supply of up to 72 million doses of an adjuvanted COVID-19 vaccine, beginning in 2021.
 The Companies initiated a Phase 1/2 study on September 3 with a total of 440 subjects being enrolled, and anticipate first results in early December 2020, to support the initiation of a pivotal Phase 3 study before the end of the year.

 September 17, 2020 - Sanofi and GSK finalized an agreement with the European Commission for the supply of up to 300 million doses of a COVID-19 vaccine, once the vaccine is approved.
 This final agreement confirms the announcement made on July 31, 2020, by both companies and marks a key milestone in protecting European populations against COVID-19.
 The contract will allow the purchase of a vaccine against COVID-19 for all Member States of the European Union (EU)